 In a will, an individual can freely dispose of his or her estate.
-However, in the event that Belgian law applies to the succession, or in the event that Belgium can impose the Belgian forced heirship rules on the basis of the applicable conflict of law rules, both the surviving spouse and the children of the deceased can invoke a forced heirship on the basis of Belgian forced heirship rules.
+However, if Belgian law applies to the succession, or if Belgium can impose the Belgian forced heirship rules based on the applicable conflict of law rules, both the surviving spouse and the children of the deceased can invoke a forced heirship.